mredenti/ModernCMake/slides/episodes/basic_steps.md

 : Directory which contains temporary files, used by CMake for detecting the operating system, compiler and other project specific files.

 **cmake_install.cmake**
-: A CMake script handling install rules, which is used at install time. (more on this later)
+: A CMake script handling install rules, which is used at install time.

 **CMakeCache.txt**
 : A set of key-value cache variables used by CMake when re-running the configuration. (more on this later)